ruireng/ProjectSocketProgramming/README.md

     An example: `http://localhost:7777/ask?hostname=whois.iis.se&port=43&timeout=300&string=kth.se`.

 ## About this project:
+Made during the course IK1203 Networks and Communication.
 This project was made during the spring term of 2023.
 The project made use of Java's Socket, ServerSocket and Runnable classes.